simpleanalytics/blog/_posts/2019-01-15-why-i-share-my-failure-with-the-risk-of-losing-customers.md

 author: Adriaan van Rossum
 ---

+As the owner of Simple Analytics I think it’s super important to build user trust.
+It’s impossible to not make any mistakes so if a company never shares theirs, it’s probably not telling you any mistake.
+So here is mine.

 When you're building new features, you probably want to deploy them as fast as possible because you're too excited to show them to your customers.
 Or sometimes you're adding a new service to your server and you didn't know what kind of implication it could have.
 The latter happened to me.

 In the past couple of weeks I deployed a new feature called _Custom domain_.
 This feature allows users of Simple Analytics to bypass ad blockers and tracking blockers.
 I believe people should be allowed to block tracking, so Simple Analytics respects the Do Not Track setting of the browser.
 Unfortunately, Simple Analytics is added to some privacy blocking lists - which I think is not fair since we take privacy very seriously (moved the servers to a very privacy friendly country: Iceland; encrypted our database server; actually delete data from the database when a user deletes something; allow people to download their data).
 So the new feature was very welcome.
 After it was deployed a few users started using it.